letStayFoolish/FinSharkApp/api/README.md

 What Entity Framework is going to do, is Entity Framework is to take database tables and turn them into objects.
 One object is represantation of **one row** from the database.

+### DTO

+**DTO** stands for Data Transfer Object.
+In the context of .NET Core, and making APIs, it is about Request/Response.
+Many times we do not want to return everything to the user but limited data.
+E.g. password.